If any team needed a win against an ACC opponent, it was Boston College men’s soccer.

 After transfer Johannes Hanken Tjostheim and Dylan Mafong rattled off consecutive shots to begin the match, it seemed like BC’s offense might have found some much-needed rhythm after scoring just three goals in the first five games of its season.

-But it was the Golden Bears that struck first, as California was awarded with its second corner kick of the evening 16 minutes into play.
+But it was the Golden Bears that struck first, as California was awarded its second corner kick of the evening 16 minutes into play.

 The long plane ride to Boston didn’t seem to faze California too much.
-The Bears hammered their second and final goal of the game less than six minutes later off of yet another corner kick.
+The Bears hammered their second and final goal of the game less than six minutes later off yet another corner kick.

 All eyes were on Luka Lukic when he tapped the ball into the cage thanks to a perfectly placed pass from Noe Morales.